zaphosting/docs/docs/redm-licensekey.md

 ---
-id: fivem-licensekey
+id: redm-licensekey
 title: Add your own license key (Patreon) to the server
-description: Information on how to create your own custom license key (from Patreon) and add it to your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to create your own custom license key (from Patreon) and add it to your RedM server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Own License Key
 ---